George Forestier-Walker: Early military career

-He was promoted to captain in February 1895 and attended the Staff College, Camberley, from 1896–97.
-He later succeeded Captain Count Gleichen as a staff captain at the War Office in London in May 1898 and in July 1899 he was appointed a deputy assistant adjutant general (DAAG) at the War Office, again taking over this post from Gleichen.

 He served as a DAAG during the Second Boer War, during which he was promoted to major in June 1900.
 He became chief staff officer of the Somaliland Field Force in 1902, assistant quartermaster general for intelligence for the Somaliland Field Force in December 1902 and saw action again during the East African campaign before becoming assistant quartermaster general at Southern Command in 1910.
-A brevet lieutenant colonel in September 1904, he was promoted to brevet colonel in February 1907, (made a full colonel in October 1910) and was promoted to temporary brigadier-general and succeeded Frederick McCracken as brigadier general, general staff (BGGS) of Irish Command in November 1912.
+A brevet lieutenant colonel in September 1904, he was promoted to brevet colonel in February 1907, (made a full colonel in October 1910) and was promoted to temporary brigadier general and succeeded Frederick McCracken as brigadier general, general staff (BGGS) of Irish Command in November 1912.

+First World War

 Forestier-Walker served in World War I, initially as chief of staff of II Corps of the British Expeditionary Force (BEF), which, commanded by General Sir Horace Smith-Dorrien, went to France in August 1914.

 After being made a Companion of the Order of the Bath in February 1915, he was promoted to the temporary rank of major general and became general officer commanding (GOC) of the 21st Division, a Kitchener's Army formation, in April that year.
-In June his major general's rank became permanent.
-He left with his division for the Western Front and fought at the battle of Loos in September.
+In June his major general's rank became permanent and was a reward "for distinguished service in the Field".

+He left with his division for the Western Front and fought at the Battle of Loos in September.
 His performance, and that of his division, was not up to the standards expected by his superiors and, soon after the battle came to an end, he was removed by Lieutenant General Sir Charles Fergusson, Smith-Dorrien's successor as GOC of II Corps, "on the grounds of his unpopularity with the troops".

 After relinquishing command of the division to Major General Claud Jacob, he went on to command the 63rd (2nd Northumbrian) Division, Territorial Force (TF), in the Home Forces from February 1916 and to command the 65th (2nd Lowland) Division from September 1916, which was also serving in the Home Forces.

 In December 1916 he became GOC 27th Division, serving as part of the British Salonika Army on the Macedonian front and eventually, after the armistice of Mudros, at Tiflis in Georgia.

+Postwar and final years

-He retired from the army in 1920 and became colonel commandant of the Royal Artillery in March 1931.
+He retired from the army in June 1920 and became colonel commandant of the Royal Artillery in March 1931.